Lucarne

+In architecture, a lucarne is a dormer window in a spire or industrial building.

+Use in spires

+The spire of St Mary Redcliffe, Bristol, has three tiers of lucarnes.

-In general architecture a lucarne is a dormer window.
-The term is borrowed from lucarne, which refers to a dormer window, usually one set into the middle of a roof although it can also apply to a façade lucarne, where the gable of the lucarne is aligned with the face of the wall.
-This general meaning is also preserved in British use, particularly for small windows into unoccupied attic or spire spaces.
+The term, "lucarne", is borrowed from lucarne, which refers to a dormer window, usually one set into the middle of a roof although it can also apply to a façade lucarne, where the gable of the lucarne is aligned with the face of the wall.
+This general meaning is preserved in British use, particularly for small windows into unoccupied attic or spire spaces.
 Nikolaus Pevsner described it as "a small gabled opening in a roof or a spire".
+The Encyclopædia Britannica says that, "A small dormer in a roof or a spire is called a lucarne".
+A lucarne can also be referred to as a "spire-light".